 He was killed in action 21 March 1945 and is interred at the Ardennes American Cemetery, Neupré, Belgium, plot C, row 5, grave 31.

-Aircraft B-17G with serial number 44-6552 Departed from Sterparone, Itlay on a combat mission to Routheast Goods Depot in Vienna.
+Aircraft B-17G with serial number 44-6552 departed from Sterparone, Italy on a combat mission to Southeast Goods Depot in Vienna.

 Statement of 2nd Lt George A. Gammon, Co-Pilot of ship #44-8113: